groupdocs-viewer-cloud/groupdocs-viewer-cloud-php/README.md

 ### Manual Installation

-Download the files, then run `composer install` in the root directory and include `autoload.php`:
+Clone or download this repository, then run `composer install` in the root directory to install dependencies and include `autoload.php` into your code file:

 ```php
 require_once('/path/to/groupdocs-viewer-cloud-php/vendor/autoload.php');